Trackhe/Rasbian64bitKubernetesServerDualstack/README.md

 ```

 After that be sure your Server reboot and start the Kubelet service. you can test it by using `sudo service kubelet status`.
-if the service after the reboot not running or running into error 255 then use once `sudo kubeadm init phase kubelet-start` that should be fix it.
+if the service after the reboot not running or running into error 255 then use once `sudo kubeadm init --skip-phases=preflight --config kubeadm.yaml` that should be fix it.
 you can boot your workers also if you head already join they. if thes dosn come back to ready use `sudo kubeadm join --skip-phases=preflight ip:port --token token.name --discovery-token-ca-cert-hash sha256:token`

 Now its time to join your worker to the master with your saved command. use `sudo kubeadm join ip:port --token token.name --discovery-token-ca-cert-hash sha256:token` if you forget the command use `sudo kubeadm token create --print-join-command` on master to get a new.